wensmanhester/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 As a programmer, it's easy to get caught up in trying to optimize your code before it's even necessary.
 However, this can often lead to overcomplicated and difficult-to-maintain code.
 It's important to focus on writing clean, readable code first and only optimize when profiling has shown that it's absolutely necessary.

+# 2023-12-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and keep learning new skills to stay ahead in the ever-changing world of programming.